Charles L. Towle

 Charles L. Towle (May 2, 1913 – April 9, 1990), of Arizona, was a stamp collector who studied postal history and wrote philatelic literature on the subject.

 Collecting interests

 Towle was a collector of stamps and postal history, especially that of United States railroad mail and mobile post offices.

 Philatelic literature

-On the basis of his studies, Towle, co-authored with Henry Albert Meyer, and wrote Railroad Postmarks of the U.S., 1861-1886, and, in 1986 Towle wrote his four volume United States Rates and Station Agent Markings.
-Towle wrote extensively on transit markings and received numerous awards for his effort.
+Based on his studies, Towle co-authored with Henry Albert Meyer, and wrote Railroad Postmarks of the U.S., 1861–1886, and, in 1986, Towle wrote his four-volume United States Rates and Station Agent Markings.
+Towle wrote extensively on transit markings and received numerous awards for his efforts.

-For three years Towle edited The Heliograph, the journal of the Postal History Foundation.
+For three years, Towle edited The Heliograph, the journal of the Postal History Foundation.

 Philatelic activity

 Towle was active in philatelic organizations, such as the Mobile Post Office Society, where he was president until he died, and as Chairman of the Board of the Western Postal History Museum, later renamed the Postal History Foundation.